Physical Quantities v1.0.0

 The above example shows that the pound (lbm) mass unit does not relate to any particular system of units.

-(Back to Usage)
+(Back to User Guide)

 Seven independent base physical dimensions form the physical dimension set of any unit of measure or physical quantity.
 These seven independent base physical dimensions are: time (T), length (L), mass (M), electric current (I), temperature (Θ), amount of substance (N), and luminous intensity (J).
 Units of measure that share the same physical dimension set are of the same type and can be converted between one another.

 The Physical Quantities library organizes units of measure into types, where each type roughly corresponds to a given physical dimension set.
+The physical dimension set of a unit of measure can be obtained with the PhQ::RelatedDimensions global variable.
+For example:

 const PhQ::Dimensions dimensions = PhQ::RelatedDimensions<Unit::HeatCapacity>;